oxidecomputer/omicron/README.txt

   generate some models or work on a system/tool for annotating models to generate such a file.

-There's a tiny bit of the server skeleton in src/main.rs.
+Currently, there's a tiny bit of the server skeleton in src/main.rs.

-I'm currently working on the API infrastructure since that's the next step in wiring something up to the API and it's an area where I feel like we can make some useful abstractions but need to work through it.
-That's in "src/model.rs".
+Next, I'm working on the API infrastructure since that's the next step in wiring something up to the API and it's an area where I feel like we can make some useful abstractions but need to work through it.
+That's in "src/api.rs" and supporting files.

 Next steps:
+- Document some design ideas (e.g., Server itself vs. API layer vs. Model layer vs.  Backend layer) along with code layout.
 - Start implementing some API infrastructure
-  - Build a basic Error type
-  - Start building some entry points for a few small resources (see my big list in src/model.rs, then see what I've got so far in src/demo.rs.)
   - Revisit the Error type
   - See how this looks.
 If it's good, consider building something to spit out an OpenAPI spec?